 David, originally from Vallejo, California, has traveled to, lived in and worked at many places around the US.
 After following his family to Haines, AK, he says, “This is where my soul has settled.”
 Dave can’t imagine ever leaving Haines.
 He’s rowed the rivers of Haines each summer since he’s arrived and is happy to share his knowledge of salmon and eagles.
 He also volunteers his off time at the Bald Eagle Foundation building enclosures for the birds that can’t be released back to the wild.

-Kim is a two time visitor to Alaska whose third time became the residential charm.
-Hailing from Upstate New York, Kim has been a professional wedding photographer and instructor since 2013.
-She studied with The Arcanum, and her work has been featured in 6 juried art exhibits in New York.
+Kim is a 3 time visitor to Alaska whose 3rd time became the residential charm.
+From Upstate New York, Kim has been a professional wedding photographer and photography instructor since 2013.
+She studied with The Arcanum, and her work has been featured in 6 juried New York art exhibits.
 Her photography has also served several prior professions, from publicist for acts such as Frank Zappa’s Mothers of Invention, and web designer for various musicians.
 The subjects that feed her soul have always been wildlife and nature, and she has traveled the globe to capture the natural world through her lens.
-Haines is where Kim has returned to her photographic roots.
+Haines is where Kim returned to her photographic roots.
 You can see her work at Kim Clune Photography.

 Rachel Deehan was born in a small town in Scotland but moved away to America when she was quite young.
 She became interested in photography while hiking the Sierra Nevada mountains as a child, the Sierras instilled in her a love of nature and landscapes that encouraged her pursuit of photography.
 She studied at the Brooks Institute of Photography in Santa Barbara where she concentrated on the scientific aspects of photography, recording what the eye can not see.
 Since graduating she has pursued alternative shooting and printing styles such as tintype and palladium platinum printing.
 When lacking inspiration she returns to mountain lakes and forest trails where her passion was first discovered.